Bart the Murderer: Cultural references

-At the very beginning the scene where Lisa waves at Bart as he can't get on the bus is a reference to The French Connection.
-The sequence of Bart crashing down the stairwell to the Mafia bar is similar to a scene in the film Goodfellas and "A Bronx Tale", in which a young boy is employed by a Mafia as their messenger.
-All the horses in the race that Bart bets on are named after a famous animated character's catchphrase: "Ain't I a Stinker?"
-(Bugs Bunny), "Yabba Dabba Doo" (Fred Flintstone), "Sufferin' Succotash" (Sylvester the Cat), "That's All Folks" (Porky Pig), "I Yam What I Yam" (Popeye), and Bart's own "Eat my shorts" and "Don't have a cow".
+The scene where Lisa waves to Bart as he tries to get on the bus is a reference to The French Connection (1971).
+The Native American in the film at the chocolate factory is a parody of Chief Wahoo.
+The sequence of Bart crashing down the stairwell to the Mafia bar is similar to a scene in the film Goodfellas (1990), in which a young boy is employed by a Mafia as their messenger.
+All the horses in the race that Bart bets on are named after a famous animated character's catchphrase: "Sufferin' Succotash" (Sylvester the Cat), "Yabba Dabba Doo" (Fred Flintstone), "Ain't I a Stinker?"
+(Bugs Bunny), "That's All Folks" (Porky Pig), "I Yam What I Yam" (Popeye), and Bart's own "Eat my shorts" and "Don't have a cow".

 The Chiffons's song "One Fine Day" is heard when Bart serves drinks to the mobsters during a game of poker.
-The writers originally wanted to use the song "Be My Baby" by The Ronettes for the scene, but they could not clear the copyrights for it.
+The writers originally wanted to use The Ronettes's "Be My Baby" for the scene, but they could not clear the copyrights for it.
 In his room, Bart stores the Springfield Mafia's loot—a truckload of cartons of Laramie cigarettes.
 While strutting around the kitchen, he sings Frank Sinatra's song "Witchcraft".
-The scene in which Bart wakes up screaming after having a nightmare about Skinner is a reference to a scene in the 1972 film The Godfather, in which Jack Woltz screams after waking up in bed and finding a decapitated horse head by his side.
+The scene where Bart wakes up screaming after having a nightmare about Skinner is a reference to the scene in The Godfather (1972) where Jack Woltz screams after waking up with his horse's head by his side.

 Fat Tony receiving "the Kiss of Death" from a mobster for serving a substandard Manhattan is a parody of Michael Corleone kissing his brother Fredo after discovering his betrayal in The Godfather Part II (1974).
 When Legs testifies against Bart in court, a chart of photographs displays Bart as the head of a crime family, reminiscent of the chart displaying "The Michael Corleone Family" during the Senate Hearing Committee sequences in The Godfather Part II.
-Skinner frees himself from being trapped under the newspapers in a way similar to the character Angus MacGyver's escapes in the American television series MacGyver.
+Skinner frees himself from being trapped under the newspapers in a way similar to Angus MacGyver's escapes in the American TV series MacGyver.